0x4d464d48/showcase/README.md

 # showcase
-This a repo to showcase front-end skills on my website
+This a repo of FE dogfood